NAAMSA MEDIA RELEASE : FOR IMMEDIATE RELEASE

 Energy is a precious resource essential to modern society, economic growth and development.

 As energy demand grows, the cost of energy tends to rise.
-This is exactly what motorists have experienced in South Africa as a result of the rising price of crude oil, sometimes compounded by exchange rate depreciation, resulting in record prices of fuel at the pump.
+This is exactly what motorists have experienced in South Africa as a result of the rising price of crude oil, compounded by exchange rate depreciation - resulting in record prices of fuel at the pump.

 In South Africa, given the high level of dependence on motor vehicles as a means of mobility and transport, commuters and motorists have experienced an almost immediate (monthly) impact on their disposable incomes as a result of rising fuel prices.

 The fuel economy of the modern motor car has improved significantly over the past 20 years.
-Improvements in engine technology has seen the average fuel consumption of passenger cars decrease from over 10 litres per 100 km in 1980 to less than 7 litres per 100 km in the case of many of the latest high technology, highly fuel efficient models.
+Improvements in engine technology has seen the average fuel consumption of passenger cars decrease from over 10 litres per 100 km in 1980 to less than 6 litres per 100 km in the case of many of the latest high technology, highly fuel efficient models.
+In addition to zero emissions and zero fuel consumption electric vehicles as well as fuel efficient hybrid vehicles – many new models currently available in South Africa offer substantial fuel consumption benefits.

 The latest generation diesel vehicles, while offering all the refinements and performance of their petrol engined counterparts, also offer significant fuel economy benefits.